-Farinella's latest feature length project, Hunting in Wartime, was nationally released on PBS (airing 800+ times in 42 states) and has screened in over twenty venues over the past year including the Santa Fe Independent Film Festival, The National Archives, the American Indian Film Festival and the Hanoi Cinematheque.
+Farinella's latest feature length project, Hunting in Wartime, premiered on National PBS and has screened in over twenty venues over the past year including the Santa Fe Independent Film Festival, The National Archives, the American Indian Film Festival and the Hanoi Cinematheque.
 It recently won the Big Sky Award at the Big Sky Documentary Film Festival, the James Aronson Award for Social Justice Journalism in Documentary and the Excellence in Documentary Filmmaking Award at the Inwood Film Festival in NYC.

 Her first feature documentary, Left Lane, won eight awards including honors in New Zealand, Paris and New York.
 It was featured in over forty festivals including Galway's International Film Festival, Frameline in San Francisco and Out in Africa (South Africa's Gay and Lesbian Film Festival).